Binghui99/ZEST/README.md

 This is the source code of our paper: ZEST: Attention-based Zero-Shot Learning for Unseen IoT Device Classification.
 [https://arxiv.org/abs/2310.08036](https://arxiv.org/abs/2310.08036)

 ## This paper is accepted by IEEE NOMS 2024
+It is published in [Paper IEEE NOMS](https://ieeexplore.ieee.org/abstract/document/10575079)